Rejection isn’t fun.

 “The most successful people in the world are people who were rejected more than anybody else.”

-5. Rejection is linked to you past and your recurring triggers – you must get to the root cause of these and change their meaning
+5. Rejection is linked to your past and your recurring triggers – you must get to the root cause of these and change their meaning

 Rejection is usually a trigger, based on something that happened in your past.
 My trigger is founded in the rejection I used to receive as an overweight teenager.
 I felt like I didn’t fit in, like girls were disinterested in me.
 These strong emotions are effectively burned into my memory.
 I believe that the same is true for everyone, and their past experiences are well-established as triggers within them that can prompt feelings of rejection when they are invoked.